jxie0755/Learning_Python/README.md

 ---
 Update gradually as I go through each resource.
-I will also add more books/course as the time goes by.
+I will also add more python books/course as the time goes by.